angepili/responsive_video_scale/README.md

 # 📺 Responsive Video Scale
 -  get youtube video responsive
-- it's possibile apply also to a normal div that haven't defined sizes
+- it's possibile apply also to a normal div that haven't defined sizes by css
 - no jQuery dependecies ++

 ```html